-- Attendance rates are lowest for our eleventh graders - Discipline referrals had a dramatic drop for the year from previous years. - Tardy referrals have declined. - Survey data results for parents, teachers, and students show a high rating of satisfaction in most areas with school-home relations being the weakest. - Reporting of discipline violations changed three times during this period so records do not reflect accuracy.
-The new program GC Source should lead to better accuracy.
+- Attendance rates are lowest for our eleventh graders - Discipline referrals had a dramatic drop for the year from previous years. - Tardies comprise the highest percentage of discipline referrals. - Survey data results for parents, teachers, and students show a high rating of satisfaction in most areas with school-home relations being the weakest. - GCSource provides accurate data concerning student attendance, grades, and discipline.

-Challenges for 2012 - 2015:
+Challenges for 2014 - 2017:

-- Having enough computers available for student use. - Raising enough funds to install Promethean Boards in all classrooms.
-14 rooms still need Promethean Boards. - Adding courses lost because of Recession when teacher: student ratio was raised. - Reducing class size below the thirty-five in many classes due to the loss of sixteen teachers from 2007-08 - 2010-11.
-Riverside still needs six full time classrooms teachers in ord3er to begin at 8:45 am. - Offering tutoring programs without funds.
-In 2015-16 Riverside offered an extensive tutoring program during Flex Period. - Handling an increase of Poverty Index from 21.0 to 32.46 in three years. - Dealing with a more diverse student body with seventy-seven different languages. - Developing a Crisis Management Plan which assures safety for all students in a ten year old facility with three floors. - Working with new schools in athletics with a change from AAA to AAAA. - Training the faculty on new and ever changing software for student grades, websites, student referrals, and student attendance on a daily basis.
+- Having enough computers available for student use (our school is scheduled to become a one-to-one school in 2018-2019). - Raising enough funds to install Promethean Boards in all classrooms. - Adding courses lost because of Recession when teacher: student ratio was raised. - Dealing with a culturally diverse student body. - Developing a Crisis Management Plan which assures safety for all students in a ten year old facility with three floors. - Working with new schools in athletics with a change from AAAA to AAAAA. - Encouraging faculty members to differentiate instruction to foster student centered learning and to increase student engagement. - Training the faculty on new and ever changing software for student grades, websites, student referrals, and student attendance on a daily basis.